KamadoTanjiro-beep/Smart-Aquarium-V3.0/README.md

 * Now using Solid State Relays over Mechanical one
 * Just make the circuit as mentioned below and upload the code (You may want to check gateway address)

-FOR ANY KIND OF QUESTIONS OR QUERIES PLEASE CONTACT ME HERE: https://thingsbypatra.pythonanywhere.com/contact

 Also, this code needs some optimisations, so, if you have updated something and it works better than mine, then please let me know.